Dettrax/Dettrax.github.io/README.md

 ## About Me

 I am a passionate Data Science Master’s student at the New Jersey Institute of Technology.
 My academic and research journey has been focused on exploring innovative solutions in machine learning, deep learning, and natural language processing.
 Specifically, I am interested in developing faster alternatives to transformers by leveraging state-space models.
-As a Research Assistant, I have worked on projects ranging from dynamic graph embedding to Alzheimer’s disease prediction, where I have developed models like MambaG2G that push the boundaries of existing technologies.
+As a Research Assistant, I have worked on projects ranging from dynamic graph embedding to Alzheimer’s disease prediction, where I have developed models like DG-Mamba that push the boundaries of existing technologies.

 Beyond research, I have practical experience in cloud infrastructure optimization, data pipeline implementation, and software development from my time at Accenture.
 I am deeply committed to advancing research that not only challenges the status quo but also has a tangible, positive impact on human well-being.
 Through my work, I strive to contribute to fields that can make a difference in the world.